-Select Health® makes no representations and accepts no liability with respect to the content of any external information cited or relied upon in this policy.
+Select Health[®] makes no representations and accepts no liability with respect to the content of any external information cited or relied upon in this policy.
 Select Health updates its Coverage Policies regularly, and reserves the right to amend these policies without notice to healthcare providers or Select Health members.

 Members may contact Customer Service at the phone number listed on their member identification card to discuss their benefits more specifically.
-Providers with questions about this Coverage Policy may call Select Health Provider Relations at (801) 442-3692.
+Providers with questions about this Coverage Policy may call Select Health Provider Relations at (801)442-3692.

-No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, electronic, mechanical, photocopying, or otherwise, without permission from Select Health.
+No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, electronic,

-"Intermountain Healthcare" and its accompanying logo, the marks of "Select Health" and its accompanying marks are protected and registered trademarks of the provider of this Service and or Intermountain Health Care.
-Inc., IHC Health Services, Inc., and Select Health, Inc. Also, the content of this Service is proprietary and is protected by copyright.
+Health, Inc. Also, the content of this Service is proprietary and is protected by copyright.
 You may access the copyrighted content of this Service only for purposes set forth in these Conditions of Use.